The Best Home Tool Kits for DIYers

 Our Top Picks

-1. BEST OVERALL: STANLEY 65-Piece Home Tool Kit
+BEST OVERALL: BLACK+DECKER 8V Drill & Home Tool Kit

 Yes, this kit does come with 100 pieces, but that doesn’t mean it’s big and bulky.
 On the contrary, it’s relatively compact but still boasts many basics—a claw hammer, needle-nose and standard pliers, a wrench, a 9-inch magnetic level, and multiple screwdriver bits.
 It also has four precision screwdrivers and an adjustable wrench.
 All come in a lightweight but durable soft-sided storage pouch that tucks neatly away into a drawer.

 This reasonably priced Apollo Tools set contains many of the most useful tools for basic DIY household repairs.
 Plus, it comes with precision screwdrivers and a pair of scissors.
 All are conveniently packaged in a sturdy case.